 The last time I made it I added some eggplant and extra peppers.
 This time I used kale instead of spinach.
 (Only because I didn’t see the word spinach written in big letters on my shopping list.
 Oops.)
 I prefer it with extra curry powder and some chili flakes, but I like my food spicier than most.

 Would you like to win a copy of Cooking With Quinoa for Dummies?
 Of course you would, right.
 Well guess what … you can!
 There are just 2 things you need to do in order to be eligible to win a copy.
-Contest closed.
+Contest is now closed.

 Congratulations to Wendy, the lucky winner of the Cooking With Quinoa for Dummies giveaway contest!